toomejmg-cmd/zinochain/replit.md

-# Zinochain - AI-Powered Solana Trading Ecosystem
+# Zinochain - Telegram-Based Solana Trading Ecosystem

 ## Overview
-Zinochain is a full-stack web application for an AI-powered Solana trading ecosystem, featuring a Telegram bot called Zinobot.
-The project includes a marketing website with engaging animations and an authenticated user dashboard for trading, claiming tokens, and managing investments.
-It prioritizes visual appeal with a dark theme, neon gradients, and meme culture aesthetics, encompassing a Home page, Referral program, Documentation, and a crypto trading Dashboard.
+Zinochain is a full-stack web application featuring a Telegram bot called Zinobot for AI-powered Solana trading.
+The project includes a marketing website with engaging animations and an admin dashboard for monitoring.
+All trading happens exclusively through the Telegram bot.
+The website prioritizes visual appeal with a dark theme, neon gradients, and meme culture aesthetics, featuring Home, Referral, and Documentation pages.

 ## User Preferences
 Preferred communication style: Simple, everyday language.